AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-communities.md

 ## Community administration

 After the community is established, users assigned [community administrator permissions](xref:ccRoles#community-administrators-preview) can manage the community within the tenant.
 Users with these permissions can add new tenants to the community, add new users, and so on.
-For more information on the tasks that community administrators can perform, see <xref:community-administration>.
+For more information on the tasks that community administrators can perform, see <xref:community-community-administration>.

 ## Data sharing and viewing